WHAT TO DO IN LOCARNO AND ASCONA

 For general money-saving tips, check out my post with the best tips

 How to Get Around

-If you travel by car, you might have difficulties to find parking (and parking fees can be expensive).
+If you travel by car, you might have difficulties finding parking (and parking fees can be expensive).

-You can also walk and hike – it is always worth to walk as much as possible as this is the best opportunity to stumble upon a hidden gem.
+You can also walk and hike – it is always worth walking as much as possible as this is the best opportunity to stumble upon a hidden gem.